cockpit-project/cockpit/doc/protocol.md

  * "path": The path name of the directory to watch.
 This should be an absolute path.
- * "watch": Boolean, when true the channel be will watch the directory and signal on changes.
+ * "watch": Boolean, when true the directory will be watched and signal on changes.

 The channel will send a number of JSON messages that list the current content of the directory.
-These messages have a "event" field with value "present" and a "path" field that holds the (relative) name of the file.
+These messages have a "event" field with value "present", a "path" field that holds the (relative) name of the file and a type field.
+Type will be one of: file, directory, link, special or unknown.
 After all files have been listed a message with an "event" field of "present-done" is sent.

 Other messages on the stream signal changes to the directory, in the same format as used by the "fswatch1" payload type.